 - Under certain guidelines, sponsoring companies have the opportunity to support specific projects that are of a basic nature and are within the scope of the Center’s research interests.

 - Research scientists from sponsoring companies can be assigned to Monell to work with a Monell scientist on a specific basic research project of interest to both parties.

 - The Center’s technology transfer policy acknowledges the special status of sponsors; for example, they receive first notice of the opportunity to license inventions developed by Monell, and receive discounts on licensing.
-Special licensing rights are available for inventions resulting from specific projects supported by sponsors.
+Typically, exclusive options to license rights are granted for inventions resulting from sponsored research projects.